Want a safe, reliable way to move around the region? Try taking transit - and it doesn't just have to be for your commute.

 Event trains

-Keep in mind that Link and the bus aren't the only options for game day travel; we've got a lot of weekend Sounder trains running to events this fall and winter.
-Here are just a few upcoming dates:
+Keep in mind that Link and the bus aren't the only options for game day travel; we've got a lot of weekend Sounder trains running to events throughout the year.

 S Line game trains have proven popular for sports fans.
-For comfort and to avoid delays, S Line passengers are reminded that:
+For comfort and to avoid delays, S Line passengers are reminded to:

 - Spread out on the platform; train cars near the front of the train have more room.